Luke-Kurlandski-TCNJ/Decision-Tree-Learner/README.md

 6. other .txt, .csv
 - other files such as the project description etc.

-## Instructions for the HPC
+## Instructions
 1. Comptibile with python 3.6.0.

-2. To use on TCNJ's hpc:
+2. TCNJ HPC specific instructions:
 - > module add python/3.6.0

 3. To run the program: